Oleksandr Glotov

-Oleksandr Glotov (10 November 1953, Norilsk, Krasnoyarsk Krai, Russian Federation) is a Ukrainian literary historian, journalist, member of the Ukraine's National Union of Journalists (from 1992), Doctor of Philological Sciences, and professor.
+Oleksandr Glotov (born 10 November 1953 in Norilsk, Krasnoyarsk Krai, Russian Federation) is a Ukrainian literary historian, journalist, member of the Ukraine's National Union of Journalists (from 1992), Doctor of Philological Sciences, and professor.

 Biography

 Oleksandr was born on 10 November 1953 in Norilsk village (Norillag), which acquired the status of city in 1953.
 His parents, Glotov Leonid (1932–2012) and Glotova (Kudelina) Kapitolina (1932), worked there after finishing Vorkuta mining technical school.

 Oleksandr finished middle school in Chervonohrad, Lviv oblast.
 He worked in the “4th Velykomostivska” mine of the Lviv-Volyn’ coal basin industrial complex “Ukrzahidvugillia”, and served in the Soviet Army.

 In 1979 he graduated from Ivan Franko Lviv State University of Lenin Order receiving the diploma with honors with speciality “Philologist.
 Lecturer of Russian language and literature”.
 Until 1981 he worked as a teacher in the middle school #1 in Sokal, Lviv oblast, and after that he took the position of the assistant professor at the Russian literature department in Lviv University.
 In 1985 he finished his postgraduate studies and based on the assignment he filled a position of the assistant professor at the Russian literature department in Iaroslav Galan Ternopil State Pedagogical Institute.

 In 1994 Oleksandr graduated from postgraduate department of Humanities in Tadeusz Kotarbiński Higher Pedagogical School in Zielona Góra (Poland) with the speciality “Polish Philology”.
 In 2015 he received master's degree with speciality “Journalism” in National University “Ostroh Academy”.

 He also worked at Ternopil Academy of National Economy, Ternopil institute of Social and Informational Technologies, Ternopil Experimental Institute of Pedagogical Education, Bila Tserkva National Agrarian University, Hetman Petro Sahaidachny National Army Academy, National University “Ostroh Academy”, and since 2018 he has been working at Regional Humanitarian and Pedagogical Academy of Taras Shevchenko in Kremenets.